shiva6427/shiva6427/README.md

 ---

 ## 📋 Bio
-I'm a skilled Prompt Engineer and Machine Learning Engineer with expertise in Machine Learning, Deep Learning, Big Data, and AI.
+I'm a skilled AI/ML Engineer with expertise in Machine Learning, Deep Learning, Big Data, and AI.
 Proficient in Python, AWS, Azure, and ML model deployment.
 Passionate about leveraging data to drive impactful insights.

 ---